inconvergent/gridfont/README.md

 # Gridfont - Grid-based Drawing

-**NOTE: this code is incomplete, and it is not very likely to work at the moment.**
+**NOTE: this code is a work in progress, and it might change at any moment.**

 Simple system for describing drawings/symbols on a regular grid.
 Including a simple single-line font with a few of the basic ascii characters.